Thomzzz/pio_debounce/README.md

   // Start a state machine.
   pio_sm_set_enabled(pio, sm, true);

-  // Set debounce time of a state machine to 10ms debounce_program_set_debounce(pio, sm, 10.0f);
+  // Set debounce time of a state machine to 10ms. debounce_program_set_debounce(pio, sm, 10.0f);

   while (true)
   {
-    // Get the state of a button
+    // Get the state of a button.
     bool buttonPressed = debounce_program_get_button_pressed(pio, sm);

     // Do whatever you want with the button input ...